I’ve yet to meet a writer who says ‘yes please’ to the prospect of spending time on marketing, and many shy away from attending marketing summits.

 In 2015, I attended my first summit: Chandler Bolt’s Self-Publishing Success Summit.
 It was a veritable crash course in content marketing for me.
 I had a lot to learn; and learn I did.
 For free.
 A year later, I signed up for the Self-Publishing School and my first book EDITING The RedPen Way was published within the 90-day challenge.

 I’ve now lost count of the number of marketing summits I’ve attended.
 I rarely see all the videos.
 Rarely invest in the access pass.
 Know I won’t have time to watch them all and absorb all the messages.

 I often invest in the products/services though, and am grateful for the chance to hear from the experts ahead of making purchasing decisions.
 So, I’m very much looking forward to learning more about marketing at the Marketing Automation Success Summit.
 See you there!

-If you have any questions about marketing summits, contact me – by email, by posting your query in the ScrivenerVirgin Facebook group or by responding in the Comments below.
+I’m happy to answer your questions about marketing summits.
+Simply contact me – by email, by posting your query in the ScrivenerVirgin Facebook group or by responding in the Comments below.
 I’m here to help!